AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/caching.md

 ### Cookie storage

-MSAL Browser can be configured to use cookies for storing the authentication state.
+MSAL Browser can be configured to use cookies for storing temporary authentication artifacts.
 This is useful for apps that need to support older browsers such as Internet Explorer.
-Note that when this option is choosed, tokens themselves are still stored in browser or memory storage.
+Note that when this option is chosen, tokens themselves are still stored in browser or memory storage.
 Please refer to [configuration](./configuration.md#cache-config-options) for more.

 ### Security